superluminar-io/terraform-workshop/README.md

 We recommend you walk through the labs step by step and follow the instructions.
 Feel free to further extend the stack, play around with resources and dive deeper.
 Have fun ✌️

-1. [Static Hosting](./1-static-hosting): Get started with Terraform and deploy the first AWS resources
+1. [Getting started](./1-getting-started): Get started with Terraform and deploy the first AWS resources
-2. [Simple API](./2-simple-api/): Extend the codebase and create a simple HTTP API using AWS API Gateway and AWS Lambda
+2. [Modules](./2-modules/): Learn more about *modules* by deploying a simple AWS Lambda function
-3. [Environments](./3-environments/): Extend the codebase and prepare everything for multiple environments (e.g. staging and prod).
-Learn more about modules.
+3. [Composition](./3-composition/): Refactor the codebase by creating modules and preparing everything for a multi-environment setup (e.g. staging and prod)
-4. [Feature flags](./3-feature-flags/): Introduce a feature flag for the API and learn more about parameterization.
+4. [Parameterization](./4-parameterization/): Extend the API by introducing a new feature and enable it only on staging
-5. [Remote Backend](./5-remote-backend/): Manage Terraform state remotely using AWS S3.
+5. [Remote Backend](./5-remote-backend/): Manage Terraform state remotely using AWS S3
-6. [Terragrunt](./6-terragrunt/): Use Terragrunt to automate the creation of the remote state and clean up the environments.

 ## 📖 Further Reading